Clicks can be Cheating: Counterfactual Recommendation for Mitigating Clickbait Issue: Experiments

-We then take CR-MUL-TIE on Adressa as an example to further investigate the effectiveness of CR.
-Besides, we also conduct experiments on synthetic data to prove that CR can effectively reduce the effect of exposure features, which is detailed in SI Appendix Section F. \paragraph{Visualization of Recommendation \wrt like/click ratio.} Recall that recommenders with the clickbait issue tend to recommend items even though their like/click ratios are low.
-We thus compare the recommendations of CR-MUL-TIE and NT to explore whether CR can reduce recommending the items with high risk to hurt user experience.
-Specifically, we collect top three items recommended to each user and count the frequency of each item.
-Fig. \ref{fig:groupLikeClick} outlines the recommendation frequency of CR-MUL-TIE and NT where items are intuitively split into five groups according to their like/click ratio for better visualization.
-From the figure, we can see that: as compared to NT, 1) CR-MUL-TIE recommends less items with like/click ratios $\leq 0.6$; and 2) more items with high like/click ratios, especially in $[0.8, 1]$.
-The result indicates the higher potential of CR to satisfy user preference, which is attributed to the proper modeling of effects from exposure features.
+Recall that recommender models with the clickbait issue tend to recommend items even though their like/click ratios are low.
+We thus compare the recommendations of CR and NT to explore whether CR can reduce recommending the items with high risk to hurt user experience.
+Specifically, we collect top-ranked items recommended to each user and count the frequency of each item being recommended.
+Figure \ref{fig:groupLikeClick} outlines the recommendation frequencies of CR and NT where items are intuitively split into five groups according to their like/click ratio for better visualization.
+From the figure, we can see that as compared to NT, 1) CR recommends fewer items with like/click ratios $\leq 0.6$; and 2) more items with high like/click ratios, especially in $[0.8, 1]$.
+The result indicates the higher potential of CR to satisfy users, which is attributed to the proper modeling of the effect of exposure features.